 Wide open skies, hidden country lanes, spooky escarpments, baking heat and bone-chilling cold - Victoria's Wimmera district is ripe for use as a backdrop for a novel. - Weekend Gold Coast Bulletin

-Mark's shorter work has appeared in The Guardian, The Age, The Big Issue, and in journals both here and overseas.
+Mark's shorter work has appeared in The Guardian, The Age, the Big Issue, and in journals both here and overseas.
 His writing is also sometimes heard on ABC Radio National.

 Mark graduated with a criminal justice degree and worked extensively in the justice system, before changing direction and deciding to write.
 Originally from Italy, he grew up in rural Victoria.
-Mark now lives in Melbourne and is already working on his next work of fiction.
+Mark now lives in Melbourne and is working on his next work of fiction.